 These magnificent brownies are so rich, moist, chocolaty, and fudgy.
-It’s hard to believe that they are reduced in fat and calories.
-One bite and ! know you’ll be hooked.
+It’s hard to believe they are reduced in fat and calories.
+One bite and I know you’ll be hooked.
 Most brownies are made with lots of butter or oil.
-They can have as much as 580 calories and 23 grams of fat for just one brownie!
-My skinny brownies are only 188 calories and 5 grams of fat and 5 Weight Watchers POINT PLUS.
+They can have as much as 500 calories and 23 grams of fat for just one brownie!
+My skinny brownies are only 192 calories, 6 grams of fat and 9 Blue WW Freestyle SmartPoints, and 9 Green.
 Just by using a small amount of canola oil moisturized by applesauce these brownies are dense, fudgy, and gooey beyond all expectations.
-The key is to use the best quality cocoa*.
-The second trick is to under bake them.
-I also use dark brown sugar as opposed to golden brown.
+The key is to use the best quality cocoa.* The second trick is to under-bake them.
+I also use dark brown sugar as opposed to a golden brown.
 This enhances their flavor.
 I hope you try these soon.
 They are pure chocolate bliss!

 Prep Time: 15 minutes

 1 large egg, I love Egg-Land’s Best eggs

 ½ cup semi-sweet chocolate chips or dark chocolate chips, I used Ghirardelli

 1. Preheat oven to 350*.
 Coat a 9” non-stick baking pan with cooking spray.